kyclark/tiny_python_projects/appendix/truthiness/README.md

 >>> d.get('bar', 'NA')
 ````

-The call for `bar` was weird, but remember that we put an actual `None` as the value:
+The call for `bar` returned nothing because we put an actual `None` as the value:

 ````
 >>> type(d.get('bar', 'NA'))
 <class 'NoneType'>
 ````

+The key `bar` didn't fail because that key exists in the dictionary.
+The `dict.get` method only returns the second, default argument *if the key does not exist in the dictionary* which is entirely different from checking the *value* of the key in the dictionary.
 OK, so we go back to this:

 ````
 >>> d.get('bar') or 'NA'